 5. Georgette Dupatta

 We all have them, love them, and cannot do without them.
 Your average everyday dupatta will more often than not come in georgette because it is light, elegant, and comfortable to work with.
-There’s nothing more classy than a georgette dupatta if dealt with well.
+There’s nothing more classy and fashionable than a georgette dupatta if dealt with well.

 6. Mirror Work Dupatta

-Mirror work is another style that is equal part contemporary and vintage.
+Mirror work is another style that is equal parts contemporary and vintage.
 It is not specific to a particular fabric; you would typically find these in cotton, georgette, chiffon, etc., which are easy to work with and can hold the mirrors.
 You can dress up or down when you wear this dupatta, based on the occasion.

 7. Chiffon Dupatta